UnconnectedBedna/shrink-backup/README.md

 The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.<br>
 This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.<br>
-If you do not increase the size of the filesystem you are backing up from too much, you can most likely keep it updated with the update function (`-U`) of the script.
+If you do not increase the size of the filesystem you are backing up from too much, you can most likely keep it updated with the update function (`-U`) of the script.<br>
+By using `-a` in combination with `-U` the script will resize the img file if needed.
+Please see section about image update further down for more information.

 ### Smallest possible image